nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         In the event that there are dishes that needs ingredient id 2, then deletion of the dish will not be allowed since we do not want to unknowingly delete dishes that needs the ingredient.
         If deleting any ingredient that is needed to any dishes is desired, then adding the `-f` at the end of the command acknowledges and confirms the deletion behavior.
+        Orders associated with the ingredient will be marked as cancelled and will no longer be shown in the order list but can be viewed in the order history.

         </details>